-Indicator Measure Description Components, Method, Additional Notes Rationale Indicator Student Achievement Measure Earned High-Level Certification Percentage of students who completed the coursework for high-level, industry-recognized CTE certifications that earn the certifications Components Students earning Level 4 certifications (see table below) Students enrolled in Level 4 certification programs with a positive Retention outcome at the time of enrollment who also began the practicum (if applicable) Metric # of students earning the Level 4 certification # of students enrolled in a Level 4 certification program with a positive Retention outcome (and beginning the practicum, if applicable) who were enrolled in the certification program in the current year, previous year, or two years ago depending on the certification (see table) Notes Level 4 certifications are: Certification CompTIA Registered Medical American Medical Assistant (RMA) Technologists (AMT) Certified Medical American Association of Medical Assistants (CMA) Child Development Associate (CDA) Recognition National Nurse National Council of State Boards of Nursing (NCSBN) Students are included in this measure if they counted positively for Retention when they were enrolled the school in the current year, previous year, or two years ago, This measure reflects the attainment of an industry-recognized CTE certifications with rigorous requirements, including an assessment that leads to employment in a high-wage, high-demand field.
-This measure reflects whether students have obtained the skills needed to get a job in a high-wage, high-demand field, advance in a current job, or retain a job.
+Indicator Measure Description Components, Method, Additional Notes Rationale Student Achievement Earned High- Level Certification Percentage of students who completed the coursework for high-level, industry-recognized CTE certifications that earn the certifications Components Students earning Level 4 certifications (see table below) Students enrolled in Level 4 certification programs with a positive Retention outcome at the time of enrollment who also began the practicum (if applicable) Metric # of students earning the Level 4 certification # of students enrolled in a Level 4 certification program with a positive Retention outcome (and beginning the practicum, if applicable) who were enrolled in the certification program in the current year, previous year, or two years ago depending on the certification (see table) This measure reflects the attainment of an industry-recognized CTE certifications with rigorous requirements, including an assessment that leads to employment in a highwage, high-demand field.
+This measure reflects whether students have obtained the skills needed to get a job in a highwage, high-demand field, advance in a current job, or retain a job.
+Notes Level 4 certifications are: Certification A+ Certification Registered Medical Assistant (RMA) Certified Medical Assistant (CMA) Child Development Associate (CDA) National Nurse Aide Assessment Program (NNAAP) Students are included in this measure if they counted Students are included in this measure if they counted positively for Retention when they were enrolled the school in the current year, previous year, or two years ago, depending on the certification (see table below) Some higher-level certifications require more than one program year to complete due to practicums, so this measure

-Indicator Measure Description Components, Method, Additional Notes Rationale • measure reports on the outcomes of students in the following timespans: Level 4 Certification Students enrolled in the certification program: A+ Current year CMA or RMA NNAAP 1 year ago CDA 2 years ago For certifications that require a practicum outside of to course hours (CMA, RMA, and CDA), students are included in this measure if they are a positive outcome the Retention measure and began their practicum If a school is offering a Level 4 certification for the fittime, the results would be display-only for that first yeard not scored This measure will be displayed but not included in the indicator score or overall tier for the 2016-17 AE PM e in rst ear Students are included in the AE PMF measures if the been enrolled in the school for at least 15 consecutive calendar days and have received at least 12 hours of so Service includes: orientation, instruction, academic or career counseling, and schoolorganized internships or dual enrollment All students in the audited enrollment are included in AE PMF measures Students are tracked based on their individual date(s) enrollment Students who enroll in a program and un-enroll prior 15th calendar day are not included in any AE PMF measures (unless they are in the enrollment audit) Schools may un-enroll students for non-attendance consistent with the school's attendance policy Schools must follow all legal requirements for students the of to the who are under the age of 18 or who receive special education or English language learner funds
+Indicator Measure Description Components, Method, Additional Notes Rationale reports on the outcomes of students in the following timespans: Level 4 Certification Students enrolled in the certification program: A+ Current year CMA or RMA NNAAP 1 year ago CDA 2 years ago For certifications that require a practicum outside of the course hours (CMA, RMA, and CDA), students are included in this measure if they are a positive outcome in the Retention measure and began their practicum If a school is offering a Level 4 certification for the first time, the results would be display-only for that first year and not scored This measure will be displayed but not included in the indicator score or overall tier for the 2017-18 AE PMF Students are included in the AE PMF measures if they have been enrolled in the school for at least 15 consecutive calendar days and have received at least 12 hours of service Service includes: orientation, instruction, academic or career counseling, and school-organized internships or dual enrollment All students in the audited enrollment are included in the AE PMF measures Students are tracked based on their individual date(s) of enrollment Students who enroll in a program and un-enroll prior to the 15th calendar day are not included in any AE PMF measures (unless they are in the enrollment audit) Schools may un-enroll students for non-attendance consistent with the school's attendance policy Schools must follow all legal requirements for students who are under the age of 18 or who receive special education or English language learner funds